Node-Study-Guide/openjs-nodejs-application-developer-study-guide/child-processes/index.md

 _Prerequisites: [events](../events), [streams](../buffers-and-streams)_

+The typical operating system has different processes running in the background, and each process is being managed by a single-core of our CPU and will run a series of calculations each time it is being ticked.
+To take full advantage of our CPU using a single process, we would need a number of processes that is at least equal to the number of cores in our CPU.
+In addition, each process might be responsible for running a series of calculations of different logic, which will give the end user a better control over the CPU’s behavior.

 The `child_process` module provides the ability to spawn child processes and interact with other programs.
 Whilst single-threaded, non-blocking performance in Node.js is great for a single process, we can use `child_process` to handle the increasing workload in our applications in multiple threads.

 Using multiple processes allows a Node application to scale.
 Node is designed for building distributed applications with many nodes, hence it's name Node.

 Pipes for `stdin`, `stdout`, and `stderr` are established between the parent Node process and the spawned subprocess.
 The behaviour matches that of pipes in the shell.

+The examples in this article are all Linux-based.
+On Windows, you will need to switch the commands I use with their Windows alternatives or use a Linux-like shell.

 # `exec` vs `spawn`